 First, contact your local waste management department or a junk removal service that specializes in collecting bed bug infested furniture.
 Their advice will probably be the same as follows:

-- Rip or deface the mattress and/or the box spring, bed frame, couch or any other item of furniture that has bed bugs so it cannot be reused.
+- Rip or deface the mattress or any other item so it cannot be reused.
 This will also deter someone from taking them.

-- It is vital that the mattress/item is encased and sealed in the room where the infested item is before removing.
+It is vital that the mattress/item is encased and sealed in the room where the infested item is before removing.
 A thick plastic wrap, such as painter’s plastic or shrink wrap can be used to make sure it’s completely wrapped and sealed.